Yihan-Zhang-IC/Introduction/index.md

 ## Education Background

 **Bachelor of Engineering**, Microelectronics, [Tsinghua University](https://www.tsinghua.edu.cn), 2009 - 2013
-- The program was designed to provide a science-engineering track, where I studied physics from 2009 to 2011, and microelectronics from 2011 to 2013.
+- A program offered by both the School of Science and the School of Information Technology, with the first two years in the Department of Physics
-- Received undergraduate thesis excellency award.
+- Received undergraduate thesis excellency award

 **Master of Science**, Mechanical Engineering, [Columbia University](https://www.columbia.edu), 2013 - 2014